Surgery on a normal neck??

 - IIB—Non-structural lesion, at risk for chronic pain (high stress)

-- An overview of how this looks is presented in this grid:
+An overview of how this looks is presented in this grid:

 The biggest problem we have in spine surgery is performing surgery on people who are stressed and the source of pain can’t be identified.
-Since mental and physical pain are processed in a similar area of the brain with the same chemical response of adrenaline and cortisol, the pain is often intense and people become desperate.
+Since mental and physical pain are processed in a similar area of the brain with the same chemical response of inflammation, adrenaline, histamines, and cortisol, the pain is often intense and people become desperate.
 First of all, surgery is never indicated without identifying the cause (Type II – non-structural).
-So the chances of success are already low.
-Then you add in the other factors that have been shown to adversely affect surgical outcomes (poor sleep, anxiety, depression, fear avoidance, poor physical conditioning, smoking, duration of pain, younger age) and the chances of an operation being helpful are not only low, patients often get worse.
-It is surgery being performed in this group that is creating a lot of ongoing pain and disability.
-It is critical for you to become aware if you fall into this group.
+So the chances of success are already low, and then you add in the other factors that have been shown to adversely affect surgical outcomes (poor sleep, anxiety, depression, fear avoidance, poor physical conditioning, smoking, duration of pain, younger age).
+It is well-documented that there is a significant chance of patients getting worse.(2) It is surgery being aggressively performed in this group that is creating a lot of ongoing pain, suffering, and disability.
+Do not allow this to happen to you.

 I was watching so many people experiencing catastrophic outcomes from surgery on normally ageing spines that I could not do it anymore.
 Additionally, I was witnessing hundreds of patients breaking out of chronic mental and physical pain with minimal resources and no risk.
 The factor that predicted success was a person’s willingness to learn and engage in the healing journey.
 The greatest block was patients feeling that something was being missed and that surgery was the only option.